Continuous-variable quantum communication: Continuous-variable quantum key distribution

-Estimation of shot noise can be affected by Eve using a \textit{calibration attack} on the LO~\cite{Jouguet2013a}.
-This is done by attenuating the beginning of an LO pulse, introducing a delay to the trigger signal for the homodyne detector, which decreases the detection response slope.
-The trusted parties then overestimate the value of the shot noise and, subsequently, underestimate the channel noise, which hides Eve's attack in the quantum channel and leads to a security break.
-This type of quantum hacking attack can be repelled by real-time shot noise measurements, such as random strong attenuation applied to the incoming light in the receiver or introduction of a beam splitter and subsequent calibration of the relative sensitivity of the two homodyne detectors~\cite{Jouguet2013a}.
+Estimation of shot-noise can be affected by Eve using a \textit{calibration attack} on the LO~\cite{Jouguet2013a}.
+This is done by attenuating the beginning of an LO pulse, thereby introducing a delay to the trigger signal for the homodyne detector, which decreases the detection response slope.
+The trusted parties then overestimate the value of the shot noise and subsequently underestimate the channel noise, which hides Eve's attack in the quantum channel and leads to a security breach.
+This type of quantum hacking attack can be repelled by real-time shot-noise measurements, such as random strong attenuation applied to the incoming light in the receiver or introduction of a beam splitter and a subsequent calibration of the relative sensitivity of the two homodyne detectors~\cite{Jouguet2013a}.
 Calibration in the CV-QKD measurement can also be exploited by Eve using a \textit{polarization attack}~\cite{Zhao2018} on systems using polarization multiplexing of the signal and the propagated LO.
-In such schemes the polarization drift of the incoming light is compensated using polarization monitoring of the LO and real-time feedback control.
-However, only part of the pulses is measured due to the limited detection rate.
-It even can change the polarization of the remaining LO pulses, leading to the leakage of the LO into the signal after demultiplexing (without interference with the signal due to time delay) and to reduction of the LO intensity.
+In such schemes the polarization drift of the incoming light is compensated for using polarization monitoring of the LO and real-time feedback control.
+However, only part of the pulses is measured owing to the limited detection rate.
+It can even change the polarization of the remaining LO pulses, leading to the leakage of the LO into the signal after demultiplexing (without interference with the signal due to time delay) and to reduction of the LO intensity.
 The measured shot noise is then reduced, which again leads to underestimation of the channel noise.
-Such attack can be removed by polarization monitoring on all the pulses~\cite{Zhao2018} or by a real-time shot-noise monitoring~\cite{Kunz2015}.
+Such an attack can be removed via polarization monitoring on all the pulses~\cite{Zhao2018} or via real-time shot-noise monitoring~\cite{Kunz2015}.